 Together, art and science have the power to transform.

-Given this power, NCEAS is creating new and unique opportunities for artists and environmental scientists to come together to work in dialogue with and inspire each other.
-We hope to unleash new levels of creativity and innovation in the ways we think about, communicate, and solve the world’s most pressing environmental challenges.
+Our artist-in-residence program is a unique opportunity for artists and environmental scientists to come together to work in dialogue and inspire each other.
+Our goal is to unleash new levels of creativity and innovation in the ways we think about, communicate, and solve the world’s most pressing environmental challenges.

-- Opportunities to give on-campus lectures at UC Santa Barbara
+- Opportunities to give on-campus lectures at NCEAS & UC Santa Barbara’s main campus.

 2018 Artists in Residence